microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Tabs_L.png" height="300" width="300" description="Tabs Leak Sensor" %}

-For more information on the specifications on the Tabs Temperature and Humidity Sensor and sample decoding code for the device, refer to the [TBDW100](/assets/pdf/TBDW100).
+For more information on the specifications on the Tabs Water Leakage Sensor and sample decoding code for the device, refer to the [TBDW100 document](/assets/pdf/TBDW100.pdf).

 #### Tabs Ambient Light Sensor